developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the value ***Never*** is chosen, when Zebra Extended Bug Reporting is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Bug Reports continues to be sent to the Zebra Cloud Server until the configuration is explicitly changed again.

-- When any other value is chosen, then at the time it is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Zebra Extended Bug Reporting starts a timer from the specified timeout value.
+- When any other value is chosen, at the time it is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Zebra Extended Bug Reporting starts a timer from the specified timeout value.
 When the timer expires, Zebra Extended Bug Reporting ceases sending Bug Reports to the Zebra Cloud Server until the configuration is explicitly changed again.

 ### Bug Reporting Configuration - Store in Device Detail